byrne8783/reactCore1/reactCore1/readMe.txt

 I have my webpack config set up to permit definition of a 'production' build.
 I don't have one yet, but I don't need it at the moment
 I have funky HMR going - at least for javascript.
-Use 'dotnet watch run' CLI command to have it in action I also have regular ( WebPackDevMiddleware based) funky HMR going, I.E. without 'dotnet watch run' I have Typescript 3.1 running and functioning in the HMR I've decided to separate out my 'source' from what is shipped to the browser.
+Use 'dotnet watch run' CLI command to have it in action I also have regular ( WebPackDevMiddleware based) funky HMR going, I.E. without 'dotnet watch run' I have Typescript 4.x running and functioning in the HMR, but Typescript itself seems to have an indntity crises between .0 and .1
+I've decided to separate out my 'source' from what is shipped to the browser.
 So 'client/' is the thingy I edit I've transferred my style definitions to sass and style-loader.
 So, I'm getting funky HMR when I change the .scss.
 We're sucking diesel.